muzeyyenalan/Devops-Github/hands-on/Kubernetes/kubernetes-04-pods-volumes/README.md

 curl http://localhost/
 ```

-- Log into the `kube20-worker-1` node, change the `index.html`.
+- Log into the `kube-worker-1` node, change the `index.html`.

 ```bash
 cd pv-data
 echo "Kubernetes Rocks!!!!" > index.html
 ```

-- Log into the `kube20-master` node, check if the change is in effect.
+- Log into the `kube-master` node, check if the change is in effect.

 ```bash
 kubectl exec -it clarus-pod -- /bin/bash